A yeard is simply a combo of the words “year” and “beard”. You earn your yeard badge of honor once you let your beard grow out for a full year.

 Some purists will say that it’s not a real yeard beard if you trim or sculpt your bristles in any way in those 12 months.
 Why?
 Who made them the Beard Police?
 It’s perfectly OK to do some of this judicious landscaping along the way and still confidently call yours a yeard:

 Your neckline is different than your cheeks and mustache.
 While you may have a desire to keep a nice straight neckline, shaving and trimming this bottom area of your beard will make it look shorter and less dense, at least in the first few months.
 For a long yeard beard, keep the razor or trimmer in the drawer and away from your neck for a while.
-Sculpt it later when it’s thickened up.
+Sculpt it later when it has thickened up.

 Whether you trim or not, you should definitely care for and groom your developing beard, even pamper it.
 You’ll look good, smell good, and you’ll start to really enjoy the yeard process.